Wobblyyyy/Pathfinder2/docs/06_custom_trajectory.md

   neither of those suit you, try something right in the middle.

 ## Example implementation
 Here's a really quick `Trajectory` implementation.
-This is similiar to the `LinearTrajectory` provided within Pathfinder, except without a few of the bells and whistles.
+This is similar to the `LinearTrajectory` provided within Pathfinder, except without a few of the bells and whistles.
 I would encourage you to use `LinearTrajectory` over this implementation: this is just for the purpose of demonstrating a correct